MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-sample-app.md

 ---

-# Create an app that uses Azure Stack Key Vault secrets
+# Use a sample app that uses Azure Stack Key Vault secrets

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*